Contact Us for a Free Consultation (213) 542-0979

 Best Strategy If Charged With Manslaughter In Los Angeles

 People don't realize that there are different classifications of manslaughter when it comes to criminal cases in Los Angeles.
-There's a situation where somebody becomes angry – angry to the point where they are provoked and they're in the heat of passion and they end of killing somebody.
+There's a situation where somebody becomes angry – angry to the point where they are provoked, and they're in the heat of passion, and they end up killing somebody.

 That can be charged with voluntary manslaughter.
-Also, there's a situation where somebody is driving in a negligent manner and based on that negligence, they end up causing a death.
+Also, there's a situation where somebody is driving negligently, and based on that negligence, they end up causing a death.
 That can be charged with involuntary manslaughter.

 Different Types of Manslaughter Charges in California

-I get these cases, I look at them and I think to myself, geez, this case is just improperly charged, it's charged too high and a lot of time they shouldn't even charge certain cases.
+I get these cases, I look at them, and I think to myself, geez, this case is just improperly charged; it's charged too high, and a lot of time, they shouldn't even charge certain instances.

-I recently had a case where my client was negotiating a left-hand turn in the wee hours of the morning, it was dark, and he couldn't see because someone had illegally parked their car and he was trying to peek around the car and someone's coming flying down the road on a motorcycle and the motorcycle ends up hitting his car, and unfortunately, the person passed away.
+I recently had a case where my client was negotiating a left-hand turn in the wee hours of the morning.
+It was dark, and he couldn't see because someone had illegally parked their car. he was trying to peek around the car; someone was coming flying down the road on a motorcycle, and the bike ended up hitting his car, and unfortunately, the person passed away.

 Involuntary Manslaughter

-So, when you talk about an involuntary manslaughter case and the example that I just gave above, this is a situation where it's debatable whether the defendant actually did anything illegal.
-And we ended up getting an accident reconstruction expert to take the crime apart, check the speeds, and check the surrounding areas where this accident occurred.
+So, when you talk about an involuntary manslaughter case and the example that I just gave above, it's debatable whether the defendant actually did anything illegal.
+We ended up getting an accident reconstruction expert to take the crime apart, check the speeds, and check the surrounding areas where this accident occurred.

-Once we got the accident reconstruction report back, it was determined that the client didn't do anything wrong and it was a combination of the motorcycle going too fast and the road where that area was, being defective for that left-hand turn, and then of course, finally the person illegally parking their car there contributed to this death.
+Once we got the accident reconstruction report back, it was determined that the client didn't do anything wrong.
+It was a combination of the motorcycle going too fast and the road where that area was being defective for that left-hand turn.
+Then, of course, finally, the person illegally parking their car there contributed to this death.

-So, once the prosecutor saw the accident reconstruction report they ended up dismissing the case and when it comes to involuntary manslaughter they really have to be able to show two things.
+So, once the prosecutor saw the accident reconstruction report, they dismissed the case, and when it comes to involuntary manslaughter, they really have to be able to show two things.

 One, that the person did something illegal, and two, whatever they did ended up causing the death of another person.
-Sometimes somebody does something illegal and it has nothing to do with the death.
-The other person was doing something illegal, or the other person caused their own death.
+Sometimes, somebody does something illegal, and it has nothing to do with death.
+The other person was doing something illegal, or the other person caused their death.

-This is where you've got to get a criminal defense attorney like me who's been doing this 25 years on the case so that they can look at everything and really make a judgment call on whether or not this case should have been filed in the first place.
+This is where you've got to get a criminal defense attorney like me, who's been doing this for 25 years, on the case so that they can look at everything and really make a judgment call on whether or not this case should have been filed in the first place.

-If it's a good case, if it should have been filed, then we set about getting together a mitigation package for the client, we get character letters and we really show the other side of the client – their friends, their family, their job, and all the good things about them, in order to convince the prosecutors to give them the best possible resolution.
+If it's a good case, if it should have been filed, then we set about putting together a mitigation package for the client.
+We get character letters, and we really show the other side of the client—their friends, their family, their job, and all the good things about them—to convince the prosecutors to give them the best possible resolution.

 Vehicular Manslaughter

-This is a situation where someone does something more than just your normal traffic infraction, you know, like making an illegal left-hand turn, running a stop sign, I'm going a little bit too fast.
+This is a situation where someone does something other than your normal traffic infraction, like making an illegal left-hand turn, running a stop sign, or going a little bit too fast.

-In this circumstance, someone's really going to have to be driving recklessly, speeding way to fast for conditions, and basically just be out of control, and then because of that out of control, dangerous behavior on the road, they end up causing the death of another.
+In this circumstance, someone's really going to have to be driving recklessly, speeding way too fast for the conditions, and basically, just be out of control, and then because of that out-of-control, dangerous behavior on the road, they end up causing the death of another.

 And then the prosecutors can file a vehicular manslaughter case against them in Los Angeles, and of course, that's much more serious penalties than an involuntary manslaughter case because there's a higher degree of dangerous behavior, and that will cause, of course, a higher punishment for the defendant.